corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 * The number of days until the rocket launch.
 Both parties are aware of the trip date.

 The `BoardingTicket` state must be transferable between the issuer and the customer.
 A customer must redeem their boarding ticket when they get on the rocket to Mars.
 The value of the ticket does not change until it is redeemed, when the state is consumed and the ticket cannot be used again.

-Use <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`s</a> to create the `BoardingTicket` state.
-The state must use the `participants` field, but has no additional requirements so you do not need to use any of `ContractState`'s sub-interfaces.

 ### Set up the `BoardingTicket` class